SEE ME: A WALK THROUGH LONDON'S GAY (UN)SEEN (2020)

 'a real sense of desolation...elegiac'

-‘a very original way to document lockdown … a very personal film.
-The mixed media works very well.’
+‘‘a very original way to document lockdown … a very personal film.
+The mixed media works very well.
+I dread to think how long it took for you to splice in the music from your comps!’

 Ben Bowles, Margate Bookie Film Festival

-The title of this film is a play on words: seen/scene, unseen/unscene.
+This film weaves across sound, image, time, rhythm and place.
+Its title is a play on words: seen/scene, unseen/unscene.

-This film is made using digital transfer versions of c90 tape compilations I made between 1992-1995, juxtaposed with moving image footage of me in 2018 and 2020 and a typeface font graphic ‘See Me that I designed in 2005.
+This film is made up of a number of layers both sound and visual layered on top of one another, talking to and informing each other.
+It is made using digital transfer versions of c90 tape compilations I made between 1992-1995, juxtaposed with moving image footage of me in 2018 and 2020 and a typeface font graphic ‘See Me’ that I designed in 2005.
 The c90 cassette on screen is the cassette compilation that I still have from 1994.
+1994 frames the film in time as the age before widescreen TV.

-As I walk down the streets that were so important in shaping my life as a young gay man living in London, I revisit the gay bars and pubs that have been my safe spaces for the last twenty years and more.
-In this ‘new normal’ - what spaces are now open for queer people to perform their visibility and what’s the future of those spaces that I discovered on my walk that are currently closed?
-Will certain closed spaces now mean that for some queer people, they will become invisible/unseen as their safe spaces have gone?
+As I walk down the streets that were so important in shaping my life as a young gay man living in London, I revisit the gay bars and pubs that have been my safe spaces for the last twenty years and more, spaces that are now closed.
+In this ‘new normal,’ what spaces are available for queer people to perform their visibility?
+What is the future of those spaces that I discovered on my walk that are currently closed?
+Will the queer people that once inhabited these spaces become invisible/unseen as their safe spaces have disappeared?

-The film begins with me walking down Oxford Street to Poland Street to The Kings Arms where I first discovered that bears and cubs don’t just live in the forest.
-The film begins with me walking down Oxford Street to Poland Street to The Kings Arms where I first discovered that bears and cubs don’t just live in the forest, As a hairy slightly stocky gay man, I felt at home amongst men who looked like me, whose bodies were like mine.
+The film includes me walking down Oxford Street to Poland Street to The Kings Arms where I first discovered that bears and cubs don’t just live in the forest.
+As a hairy slightly stocky gay man, I felt at home amongst men who looked like me, whose bodies were like mine.
 So where do I go now?
-Sure, we can ‘meet’ online but that is no way comparable to a set of bodies (possibly a little tipsy!) in the same room.
+Sure, we can ‘meet’ online but that is no way comparable to a set of bodies physically present in the same room.
 How I miss those days and hope they return soon.

 When SEE ME was recently screened at the Westminster LGBT Forum (January 2021), the organiser referred to area that I am walking around during the film during lockdown as ‘dystopia’.